jhorology/gulp-maschine-id3/README.md

 ## Notes
  - only support '.wav' file.
- - this plugin do not rewriting metadata of ID3 chunk if already exists. it's replaced by new chunk, so you must specify all necessary data.
+ - this plugin do not rewrite metadata of ID3 chunk if already exists. it's replaced by new chunk, so you must specify all necessary data.
  - [here](https://github.com/jhorology/loooops) is an example project for this plugin.